Bringing Creative and Inspiring Events to Santa Rosa and Beyond

-We offer special events and ongoing offerings that speak deeply and directly to the the soul of our culture.
-We celebrate art for art’s sake, and we see this as a form of spiritual practice.
+The Numina Center for Spirituality & the Arts devotes itself to fostering the connection between spirit and all forms of artistic expression.
+We present special events and ongoing offerings that speak deeply and directly to the the soul of our culture.
+We celebrate art for art’s sake, and we see this as spiritual practice.
 Our goal is to nourish the individual human soul, and awaken it to things of the spirit.
+Numina Center for Spirituality and the Arts is a mission of the Episcopal Church of the Incarnation in Santa Rosa, CA.

 The Numina Center for Spirituality & the Arts looks for certain congruences between artistic and spiritual practice, and we believe that all forms of artistic expression offer rich possibilities for connection to the truly sacred.